Cloud-CV/IDE/docs/source/UIDocumentation.md

     * e

 ### ```setParams.js```
-allows users to change layer parameters and reads paramters through ```data.js```
+allows users to change layer parameters and reads parameters through ```data.js```
 ### ```tooltip.js``` and ```tooltipData.js```
-Both of these files contains code for tooltips and the ```tooltipData.js``` contains the actual tooltips that are rendered.
+Both of these files contain code for tooltips and the ```tooltipData.js``` contains the actual tooltips that are rendered.

 note: tooltips are "hover" messages, they tell more information about something when a user hovers over an object.